astropy/astropy-tutorials/tutorials/UVES/UVES.rst

 Units and constants in astropy
 ------------------------------
 Often, one has to keep track of the units for certain values.
-Was the wavelength given in Angstroem or in nm?
+Was the wavelength given in Angstrom or in nm?
 In X-ray observations, a common unit of wavelength is keV.
 How many nm is 0.65 keV?
 `astropy.units <http://docs.astropy.org/en/v0.2.1/units/index.html>`_
 offers a framework that can take